top of page

 What Is Mycelium Biomass?

-Mycelium is the root-like structure fungi use to grow and spread.
-While it plays an important role in the life cycle of the mushroom, most commercial mycelium supplements are grown on grains like rice or oats.
-Once colonized, the mixture of grain and mycelium is dried and ground into powder.
+Mycelium is the root-like network fungi use to grow and spread.
+While it’s an important stage in the mushroom’s life cycle, most commercial mycelium supplements are grown on grains like rice or oats.

 • “Full-spectrum mushroom”